sg0703/18_Budget-Tracker/README.md

 ## Test

-You can go to the deployed version HERE and try the app out for yourself!
+You can go to the deployed version [here](https://gentle-thicket-09175.herokuapp.com/) and try to add debits and credits.
+Check the console log to see that a Service Worker is being used.
+Turn the network connection off and on in the developer tools.
+You can add entries while offline, and the app will automatically send them to the database when the connection is restored.

 ## License